PolarSPARC |

 Executing the above Python code generates no output.

-To run the just created chain by providing an user prompt, execute the following code snippet:
+To run the just created chain by providing an user input, execute the following code snippet:

 Executing the above Python code generates the following typical output: